TJDRZ/TJDRZ/README.md

 (Lots of repos on my account are named via projects from The Odin Project.
 Others may be a mix of personal / collaborations / professional work.)

-I'm currently working on utilizing Front-end/Full-Stack Development languages/frameworks/tools:
+I'm currently working on utilizing the following Front-End/Full-Stack Development languages/frameworks/tools:
 -JavaScript
 -HTML
 -CSS